callum-hart/immutable-styles/docs.md

 }
 ```

-- Cannot guarantee the color of `p.foo` on screens wider than `300px` will always be `black`.
-- The first media query is only effective until an implied max-width of 899px.
-- On screens wider than `900px` the color of `p.foo` is overriden to `red`.
+We cannot guarantee the color of `p.foo` on screens wider than `300px` will always be `black`.
+The first media query is only effective until an implied max-width of 899px.
+On screens wider than `900px` the color of `p.foo` is overriden to `red`.

 **Solution**